Click on a question to see the answer.

 1. Key Decision Factors.

-Are you interested in comparing different scenarios for the following key decision factors: child support, spousal support, tax exemptions, filing status, or wages?
-If so, you can use Negotiate tab > What If Analysis.
-This same feature is on Lawyer tab > What If Analysis.
+Are you interested in comparing different scenarios for the following key decision factors: child support, spousal support, key expense items, tax exemptions, filing status, or wages?
+If so, you can use Analysis & Negotiation tab > What If Analysis.

 This feature allows you to compare different scenarios side by side.
 Be sure to click the link for options at the top of the screen.
 There are many options, including the ability to show either a snapshot of the current year, or projections for future years, and many levels of detail.

-Also, be very mindful of the checkboxes at the top, asking about whether you want the current year to use actual or "pro forma" dates.
-(There is a help button there that explains the distinction.)
+Also, be very mindful of the checkboxes at the top, asking about whether you want the current year to use actual or pro forma dates.

 2. A Few Other Numbers.

-If you want to change just one or two other numbers for each scenario, such as who pays the mortgage balance against a different spousal support number, here's what you an do:
+If you want to change just one or two other numbers for each scenario, here's what you an do:

 a.
 Set up the first scenario.